Page contents

 Traditional Desserts

-It is safe to say that Ottoman influences run the show regarding sweet food in Macedonia.
+It is safe to say that Ottoman influences ran the show regarding those with a sweet tooth in Macedonia.
 You should definitely have a taste of Baklava, Lokum, Tulumba, and Kadaif.
 These represent the Orient and are heavy on sugar, so make sure to avoid overindulgence.

 These delightful bakery treats are essentially the same as fried doughnuts but with the addition of yogurt in the batter.
 Small dough balls are deep-fried until golden and then served with honey, jam, or cheese either at breakfast or as a snack.